MattheusHenrique/learning_rust/README.md

 # Rust study (noob)
 ## My experience learning Rust:

+Some examples (almost all) were taken from https://doc.rust-lang.org/rust-by-example/types/cast.html.
+Others I forgot.

 ### Expectation:
 I don't know much about the language yet.
 I heard that language is strong for building OS.
 For now I thought it looked like C.
 <br>